MEDEA'S TV TROPES

 • In the case of Freki, she inflicted a severe fracture but left room for eventual recovery.

 Heroic Sacrifice: She sacrificed a huge portion of her own life force to transform Freki into a Hellhound, using up every last bit of her Umbrakinesis.
-Laurel had to drag her down to the Underworld to merge with her because she was on the brink of collapse, just minutes away from becoming an undead.
-(You can only merge with the Goddess of the Underworld when you're near death, so it was the perfect moment to do it.)
+Nicoletta had to drag her down to merge with her because she was on the brink of collapse, just minutes away from becoming an undead.

-Back From The Dead: She comes back from the dead after the aforementioned Heroic Sacrifice.
+Back From The Dead: She comes back from the 'dead' after the aforementioned Heroic Sacrifice.
 Considering who Medea's supposed to be, it's not surprising at all.
-In fact, it was bound to happen.

-Disabled Love Interest: For Nicoletta, as her left eye is blind.
+Disabled Love Interest: For Delilah, as her left eye is blind; and later to Nicoletta.
 After the Atlantic War, she is also missing her human arm, and for a whole week was completely blind.

 Lady of Black Magic: Not only that, she is named after one of the Ur-Examples of the trope.
-But unlike her creator, she tries to limit her targets to criminals.
+Thankfully she's hardly as murderous and psychopathic as her namesake.

 Would Hurt a Child: Tragically subverted.
 When Medea found herself facing a demon-possessed preteen boy unleashing chaos, she did everything in her power to exorcize the demon without harming the child.
 But no matter how hard she fought, the situation spiraled out of control.
 The demon was too strong, and Medea’s resolve was slipping—she couldn’t bring herself to hurt a child.
 Just as despair began to sink in, a voice pierced through her mind—a desperate, pleading cry for help.
 It wasn’t the demon’s voice; it was the boy’s.
 He was screaming, begging for the pain to stop.
 In that agonizing moment, Medea understood the truth: the only way to save him was to have the strength to end his suffering.
 With a heart weighed down by grief, she mustered every ounce of mercy she had and drove the demon out.
 The boy survived just long enough to collapse into her arms.
 Tears in his eyes, he thanked her for freeing him from the torment, and with his final breath, revealed his name—Gerard.